 - wire cutters

-Making An Oval Shape With The Grapevine Garland
+Exploring Design Possibilities: Oval Shape Grapevine Garland

 First, I tried to wrap the garland around my arm to make my oval shape.
 I immediately realized my arm width wasn’t big enough.
 So, my husband wrapped the grapevine around his arm.
 This gave me a delicate circle of branches for my spring wreath.